kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 Acquired from FlyWheel, collected previously as [specified](https://pennlinc.github.io/grmpyproject/)
 * Describe the data.
 What type of information do we have?
 Things to specify include:
    - number of subjects: 231
-   - types of images: func, perf, anat
+   - types of images: func, perf, anat, dwi

 ### Download and Storage